amos-joseph/sf-custom-field-builder/README.md

     python3 create-metadata.py Member__c Example Field_Template.csv

-Step 4: Copy the XML files from the metadata directory that were created into the correct folder that was generated when you retrieved your SF object metadata in Step 1.
+Step 4: Copy the XML files that were created in the metadata directory into the fields folder that was generated in Step 1.

 Step 5: Run the sfdx commands from the commands.txt file that was generated in Step 3.